syntax-syndicate/plakar-backup-platform/subcommands/help/docs/plakar-backup.md

 **-o** *option*

-> Can be used to pass extra arguments to the source of the integration.
+> Can be used to pass extra arguments to the source connector.
 > The given
 > *option*
 > takes precedence over the configuration file.